LEIHAN124/leihan124.github.io/_publications/2026/2026-pub-example-3.md

 pub: "Proceedings of the 2026 The Annual ACM Conference on Intelligent User Interfaces (🇨🇾 IUI 26‘)"
 pub_date: "2026"
 abstract: >-
-  Photo-based reminiscence has the potential to have a positive impact on older adults' reconnection with their personal history and improve their well-being.
-Supporting reminiscence in older adults through technological implementations is becoming an increasingly important area of research in the fields of HCI and CSCW.
-However, the impact of integrating gaze and speech as mixed-initiative interactions in LLM-powered reminiscence conversations remains under-explored.
-To address this, we conducted expert interviews to understand the challenges that older adults face with LLM-powered, photo-based reminiscence experiences.
-Based on these design considerations, we developed Eye2Recall, a system that integrates eye tracking for detecting visual interest with natural language interaction to create a mixed-initiative reminiscence experience.
-We evaluated its effectiveness through a user study involving ten older adults.
-The results have important implications for the future design of more accessible and empowering reminiscence technologies that better align with older adults' natural interaction patterns and enhance their positive aging.
+  We present Eye2Recall, an LLM-powered reminiscence system that combines eye tracking and natural language interaction to support older adults' photo-based reminiscence.
+Informed by expert interviews, the system uses gaze to identify visual interests and facilitate mixed-initiative conversations.
+A user study with ten older adults suggests that Eye2Recall can provide a more natural and engaging reminiscence experience, offering insights for the design of accessible AI-supported technologies for positive aging.

 cover: /assets/images/covers/5.png
 authors:
   - "<strong>Lei HAN</strong>"